netdata/go.d.plugin/modules/dnsmasq_dhcp/README.md

 This module will monitor [`Dnsmasq DHCP`](http://www.thekelleys.org.uk/dnsmasq/doc.html) leases database.

-It produces the following set of charts for both ipv4 and ipv6 dhcp-ranges:
+It produces the following set of charts for every dhcp-range:

-1. **DHCP Range Active Leases** in active leases
+1. **DHCP Range Allocated Leases** in leases
-  * per dhcp-range

-2. **DHCP Range Utilization** in percentage per
+2. **DHCP Range Utilization** in percentage
-  * per dhcp-range

 ### configuration